 Once saved, to the right of the filter’s name will be the word “Details”.
 Follow this and then click New Subscriptions.

 Then set the specifications you want and subscribe.

 When viewing a Project, you’ll see a link to reports in the left sidebar.
 This will take you to the wide range of reports that are available.

-Among other functions, these allow you to analyse the resolution of Issues, their age, the progress of Sprints and the team’s overall workload.
+Among other functions, these allow you to analyze the resolution of Issues, their age, the progress of Sprints, and the team’s overall workload.

 An introduction to JQL (Jira Query Language)

 Jira Query Language (JQL) allows you to supercharge your searches within Jira by using expressions to specify exactly what you want.